 Tip 2: Use second person singular

-When you’re writing copy for readers outside the tech industry, it’s natural to use the first-person perspective, such as “I like to do x and” or “Technology relies largely on the Internet.”
+When writing copy for readers outside the tech industry, it’s natural to use the first-person perspective, such as “I like to do x and” or “Technology relies largely on the Internet.”

 While these styles can be acceptable for a tech-focused audience, keep your content first-person if you’re writing for readers outside the tech industry.